grusigast/doa-gravure-studio-overlay/README.md

         "scenes": [                         // Array of scenes in category.
             {
                 "name": "Beach 1",          // Scene name
-                "keyMode": "combination",   // Type of keypress; "press" for single press, "combination" for key combinations, "sequence" for sequence of keypresses.
+                "mode": "combination",   // Type of keypress; "press" for single press, "combination" for key combinations, "sequence" for sequence of keypresses.
-                "keys": "F9+0"              // Keys to press.
+                "data": "F9+0"              // Keys to press.
 Use + as delimeter for combination and sequence keyMode.
             }
             // Additional scenes...
         ]